JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Akhenaten.md

 Akhenaten is most popular for his installment of the worship of Aten(Aton) the “Solar Disk” or Sun god.
 The worship of one deity marks a great social and religious evolution for a family, nation, or race.
 Monotheism is a powerful unifier for a society.
 There was however 2 sides to the worship of Aten.

 > Very wisely Ikhnaton sought to establish monotheism under the guise of the sun-god.
 This decision to approach the worship of the Universal Father by absorbing all gods into the worship of the sun was due to the counsel of the *Salemite physician.
-Ikhnaton took the generalized doctrines of the then existent Aton faith regarding the fatherhood and motherhood of Deity and created a religion which recognized an intimate worshipful relation between man and God. [[UB 95:5.6](/en/The_Urantia_Book/95#p5_6)]
+Ikhnaton took the generalized doctrines of the then existent Aton faith regarding the fatherhood and motherhood of Deity and created a religion which recognized an intimate worshipful relation between man and God. <a id="a56_463"></a>[[UB 95:5.6](/en/The_Urantia_Book/95#p5_6)]

 ## Salemite Physician Who Taught Akhenaten Monotheism?